njuRS/SARN-Method/README.md

 # Environment
 Python with ``ArcPy`` package
 # Data preparation
--``DEM-modeled drainage network.shp``:the DEM-modeled drainage network polyline -``RS-mapped river network.shp``:the river centerlines of the RS water body mask -``RS water mask.tif``:the binary water body mask, water is set to 1, non-water is 0
+- ``DEM-modeled drainage network.shp``:the DEM-modeled drainage network polyline
+- ``RS-mapped river network.shp``:the river centerlines of the RS water body mask
+- ``RS water mask.tif``:the binary water body mask, water is set to 1, non-water is 0
 ## Install tools
 ``2DSpecTools`` and ``OBNLMpackage tools`` have been offered on the GitHub.